-The National Cancer Institute’s (NCI) Serological Sciences Network for COVID-19 is the nation’s largest coordinated effort to quickly increase the nation’s antibody testing capacity and engage the U.S. research community to understand the immune response to COVID-19.
+The National Cancer Institute’s Serological Sciences Network (SeroNet) is the nation’s largest coordinated effort to study the immune response to COVID-19 and increase the nation’s antibody testing capacity.

-Headquartered at and managed by the Frederick National Laboratory’s Serology Laboratory, SeroNet is a collaboration across 25 biomedical research institutions to enhance understanding of the immune response to the novel coronavirus, SARS-CoV-2.
+SeroNet is a collaboration across 26 biomedical research institutions to enhance understanding of the immune response to the novel coronavirus, SARS-CoV-2.